Massachusett

 As some of the first people to make contact with European explorers in New England, the Massachusett and fellow coastal peoples were severely decimated from an outbreak of leptospirosis circa 1619, which had mortality rates as high as 90 percent in these areas.
 This was followed by devastating impacts of virgin soil epidemics such as smallpox, influenza, scarlet fever and others to which the Indigenous people lacked natural immunity.
 Their territories, on the more fertile and flat coastlines, with access to coastal resources, were mostly taken over by English colonists, as the Massachusett were too few in number to put up any effective resistance.

-Missionary John Eliot converted the majority of the Massachusett to Christianity and founded praying towns, where the converted Native Americans were expected to submit to the colonial laws and assimilate to European culture, yet they were allowed to use their language.
-Through intermediaries, Eliot learned the Massachusett language and even published a translation of the Bible.
-The language, related to other Eastern Algonquian languages of southern New England, slowly faded, ceasing to serve as the primary language of the Massachusett communities by the 1750s.
+Epidemics during the early 17th century caused severe population losses among the Massachusett and other coastal peoples.
+English settlement subsequently restricted their access to land and coastal resources.
+During the missionary work of John Eliot, many Massachusett joined Christian communities at Natick and Ponkapoag.
+The Massachusett-language translation of the Bible produced through Eliot's mission became an important early work of Indigenous-language printing in colonial North America.
+The Massachusett language, related to other Eastern Algonquian languages of southern New England, slowly faded, ceasing to serve as the primary language of the Massachusett communities by the 1750s.
 The language likely went extinct by the dawn of the 19th century.